About Deliverables

 • Assessments - Security and compliance assessments completed for the client, including summaries and comparisons.

-• Assets - Hardware and software views that highlight asset health and lifecycle risk.
+• Assets - Hardware views that highlight asset health and lifecycle risk.

 Not all core sections need to be used in every Deliverable.
 Select the ones that support the conversation you plan to have with your client.